Explicit Constructions of Sum-Rank Metric Codes from Quadratic Kummer Extensions: Conclusion

 \section{Conclusion}

-In this paper, we conducted two families of $2\times2$ sum-rank metric codes by exploiting quadratic Kummer extensions of algebraic function fields.
-By representing elements in the extension fields as matrices over the base field through explicit algebraic mappings, we rigorously determined the parameters of the proposed codes, including their minimum sum-rank distances and code rates.
-To demonstrate the practical applicability of our framework, we provided concrete instantiations over elliptic function fields.
+In this paper, we presented two constructions of $2\times2$ sum-rank metric codes via quadratic Galois extensions of algebraic function fields.
+By expressing the functions of extension fields to matrices over the base fields, we determined the parameters of these codes.
+Furthermore, we provided illustrative examples based on elliptic function fields.

-To the best of our knowledge, these code constructions are novel in the context of algebraic-geometric (AG) codes for the sum-rank metric.
-Prior to this work, the only systematic study of AG codes in this metric was established by Berardini and Caruso \cite{Berardini}, who proposed a general framework for such codes.
-However, our methodology differs fundamentally from theirs by explicitly exploiting the intrinsic algebraic structures of function field extensions—particularly through matrix representations derived from quadratic Kummer extensions—to control code parameters and optimize distance properties.